kyle-lyk/dlproject-CatsVsDogs/README.md

 This is my very first machine learning (deep learning) project, <br>
 which is used to train the machine to recognize whether the input image is a cat or dog. <br>
 Info and Datasets are obtained from Kaggle website (link provided in info). <br>
-Sample codes for CNN algorithms obtained from TFLearn tutorial written by sentdex (link provided in invo - references) <br>
+Sample codes for CNN algorithms obtained from TFLearn tutorial by sentdex (link provided in info - references) <br>

 -------
 ## Info